YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 9. Turn on replication.
 10. If the use of replication filters apply to your situation, bring up the Receiver Server with the old-to-new filter.
 Otherwise bring up the Receiver Server.
-11. Wait for A to automatically catch up the pending updates from B.
+11. Wait for A to automatically catch up with the pending updates from B.

 on B: